Alpine Fortress: History

 thus keeping the Redoubt myth alive and the Redoubt's state of readiness unclear.
 He enlisted the assistance of the SS intelligence service (the SD) to produce faked blueprints and reports on construction supplies, armament production and troop transfers to the Redoubt.

-This utter deception of Allied military intelligence is considered to be one of the greatest feats of the German (abolished in February 1944) during the entire war.

 Although Adolf Hitler never fully endorsed the plan, he did provisionally agree to it at a conference with Franz Hofer (the of Tirol-Vorarlberg) in January 1945.
 Hitler also issued an order on 24 April 1945 for the evacuation of remaining government personnel from Berlin to the Redoubt.
 He made it clear that he would not leave Berlin himself, even if it were to fall to the Soviets, as it did on 2 May 1945.

 Nevertheless, the myth of the Germans' National Redoubt had serious military and political consequences.
-Once the Anglo-American armies had crossed the Rhine and advanced into Western Germany, strategists had to make decisions: whether to advance on a narrow front towards Berlin or in a simultaneous push by all Western armies spanning from the North Sea to the Alps.
+Once the Anglo-American armies had crossed the Rhine and advanced into western Germany, strategists had to make decisions: whether to advance on a narrow front towards Berlin or in a simultaneous push by all Western armies spanning from the North Sea to the Alps.
 America's most aggressive commander, Third Army head General George S. Patton in General Omar Bradley's centrally located Twelfth Army Group, had advocated a narrow front ever since D-Day, and did so again; likewise at this point British 21st Army Group chief Field Marshal Bernard Montgomery in the north, each lobbying to command the decisive spearhead.
 Cautious Allied commander-in-chief U.S. General Dwight Eisenhower, however, resisted both Bradley's and Montgomery's proposals.
-Ultimately, the broad front strategy left the Seventh Army of General Jacob L. Devers' southern Sixth Army Group in a position at war's end to race south through Bavaria into Austria to prevent any German entrenchment in a mountain redoubt and to cut off alpine passes to Nazi escape.
+Ultimately, the broad front strategy left the Seventh Army of General Jacob L. Devers's southern Sixth Army Group in a position at war's end to race south through Bavaria into Austria to prevent any German entrenchment in a mountain redoubt and to cut off alpine passes to Nazi escape.

 When the American armies penetrated Bavaria and western Austria at the end of April 1945, they met little organized resistance, and revealed the "National Redoubt" concept as a myth.
-The alleged Alpine Fortress was one of three reasons associated with SHAEF's movement of forces towards southern Germany rather than towards Berlin, the other two being that plans had assigned the city to the proposed Soviet Zone of Occupation, and that any battle for Berlin might have entailed unacceptably high Western Allied casualties.
+The alleged Alpine Fortress was one of three reasons associated with SHAEF's movement of forces towards southern Germany rather than towards Berlin, the other two being that plans had assigned the city to the proposed Soviet zone of occupation, and that any battle for Berlin might have entailed unacceptably high Western Allied casualties.